Ke'Bryan Hayes Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- His most recent appearance came on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.
+- The right-hander's most recent appearance came on Tuesday against the Atlanta Braves, when he tossed five innings, surrendering four earned runs while allowing six hits.

-- In 11 games this season, the 30-year-old has put up a 3.75 ERA and 11.4 strikeouts per nine innings, while allowing a batting average of .219 to his opponents.
+- The 36-year-old has put together a 5.94 ERA and 5.7 strikeouts per nine innings across seven games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.